Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-contains the command for printing current working directory
+Displays the contents list of your directory